abceol/RepData_PeerAssessment1/PA1_template.md

 ## [1] "the interval from 835 to 840 contains the greatest number of steps, averaged over all the days."
 ```

-This prints out using the original `data$interval` format, i.e. 515 to 520 means 05:15 to 05:20.
-I guess the guy must go for a jog at dawn or something.
+This prints out using the original `data$interval` format, i.e. 835 to 840 means 08:35 to 08:40.
+I guess our guy walks to work.

 ## Imputing missing values